 The basic steps of working through resentment

-This worksheet is perfect for anyone who likes tables and spreadsheets.
+This resentment worksheet pdf is perfect for anyone who likes tables and spreadsheets.
 (Me!)
 You will work through the following 4 steps, one by one:

 - Write down anything or anyone from your past who bothered you in some way.

 - List the specific cause for your feelings.

 - Look at the list of “life attributes” and see which of them are affected by your feelings.
 Make a cross there.